mintplugins/mp-stacks-downloadgrid/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the 'mp-stacks-download-grid’ folder to the `/wp-content/plugins/` directory
+1. Upload the 'mp-stacks-downloadgrid’ folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Build Bricks under the “Stacks and Bricks” menu.
 4. Publish your bricks into a “Stack”.